-If you’re curious about trying Mallorcan food, you like drinking good wine and the idea of doing both things in majestic old windmill sounds fun, then just keep reading about my visit to Mesquida Mora, because that’s exactly what it involved.
+If you’re curious about trying Mallorcan wine and food, you like drinking good wine and the idea of doing both things in majestic old windmill sounds fun, then just keep reading about my visit to Mesquida Mora, because that’s exactly what it involved.

 Mesquida Mora – Mallorcan Food and Wine in a 16th Century Windmill